Buganda Agreement (1955): Namirembe Conference

+Delegatesa to the 1954 Namirembe Conference pose for a group photograph in Kampala, Uganda.Yosia Kyazze, a former Minister of Finance in the Buganda Government, is pictured at the far left, while Sir Keith Hancock, who chaired the conference, is pictured at the far right.

 Following a successful Bugandan delegation to London, new negotiations on the future of Baganda took place in June to September 1954 at Namirembe, with the Australian Sir Keith Hancock (Director of the Institute of Commonwealth Studies in London) acting as the mediator and Stanley Alexander de Smith as Secretary.
 Initially, Hancock met solely with a constitutional committee selected by the Lukiiko.
 The four main issues considered by the committee were the degree to which Buganda was 'independent' under the 1900 Agreement; the balance between federalism versus the need to preserve a unitary Ugandan state; the role of the Kabaka; and the participation of Buganda in the Uganda Legislative Council (LEGCO).
 Discussions were lengthy, and while there was some progress, it was clear to Hancock that the Committee in particular held firm views in favour of a federal model for Buganda that would be at odds with the British emphasis on a unitary state.

 The Namirembe Conference proper opened on 30 July, with both the Committee and Cohen represented.
 On the crucial issue of federalism, Cohen produced a paper in early August arguing for greater devolution to Buganda, without going as far as federalism.
 At the same time, the non-African members of LEGCO agreed to give up one European and one Asian representative seat and transfer these to African members.